Confucius: Legacy

 It was not until the Han dynasty that Confucian teachings gained widespread prominence over other thinkers.
 Under Emperor Wu of Han, the works attributed to Confucius were made the official imperial philosophy and required reading for civil service examinations in which was continued nearly unbroken until the end of the imperial China in 1912.
 As Mohism lost support by the time of the Han, the main philosophical contenders were Legalism, which Confucian thought somewhat absorbed, the teachings of Laozi, whose focus on more spiritual ideas kept it from direct conflict with Confucianism, and the new Buddhist religion, which gained acceptance during the Southern and Northern Dynasties era.
-Both Confucian ideas and Confucian-trained officials were relied upon in the Ming dynasty and even the Yuan dynasty, although the Mongol rulers somehow distrusted Confucian scholar-officials and excluded them from some of the top government positions.
+Both Confucian ideas and Confucian-trained officials were relied upon in the Ming dynasty and even the Yuan dynasty, although the Mongol rulers somewhat distrusted Confucian scholar-officials and excluded them from some of the top government positions.

 During the Song dynasty, Confucianism was revitalized in a movement known as Neo-Confucianism.
 Neo-Confucianism was a revival of Confucianism that expanded on classical theories by incorporating metaphysics and new approaches to self-cultivation and enlightenment, influenced by Buddhism and Daoism.
 The most renowned scholar of this period was Zhu Xi.
 There are clear Buddhist and Daoist influences in the Neo-Confucian advocacy of "quiet sitting" (meditation) as a technique of self-cultivation that leads to transformative experiences of insight."
 In his life, Zhu Xi was largely ignored, but not long after his death, his ideas became the new orthodox view of what Confucian texts actually meant.
 Modern historians view Zhu Xi as having created something rather different and call his way of thinking Neo-Confucianism.
 Neo-Confucianism held sway in China, Japan, Korea, and Vietnam until the 19th century.